neondatabase/website/content/docs/guides/chatgpt-plugins.md

 ---
-title: ChatGPT plugins
+title: Set up the ChatGPT Retrieval Plugin with Neon as the vector database
-subtitle: Learn how to use Neon PostgreSQL as a vector database for your ChatGPT retrieval plugin
+subtitle: Learn how to use Neon as a vector database for the ChatGPT Retrieval Plugin
 enableTableOfContents: true
 isDraft: false
 ---

-This guide describes how to set up and run a [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin) with Neon as the vector database.
+This guide describes how to set up and run the [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin) with Neon as the vector database.

+The ChatGPT Retrieval Plugin enables search and retrieval of personal or organizational documents using natural language queries.

 Follow the steps below to get started.